Is the condo association or HOA responsible for your slip and fall injury? Discover all the parties who should pay your claim.

 Finally, keep in mind that these associations are run by homeowners who generally do not have the time to do the day-to-day work of running the associations.
 Most of them will hire a management company to do this work.

 Management companies take payments, make repairs, handle security, and generally handle the business of operating a community.

 The existence of a management company is important because if you have to sue the association, it may claim that the management company is to blame for the condition that caused your injury.
 While that may not absolve the association of responsibility, it does mean that you need to make your claim against the management company as well.

 Read the Fine Print and Stay Safe In Your Community

 Condominium associations and HOAs can make life easier.
 They can improve communities, making them more attractive and providing helpful services for you and your family.
 When legal problems arise, though, the existence of an association raises a lot of questions and requires significant attention to detail on your part.

 If you or a loved one has been involved in a slip and fall accident in an association-controlled community, you need to make sure you’re proceeding correctly.
-Contact a qualified personal injury attorney or law firm in your state for a free consultation and case evaluation.
+Contact a qualified personal injury attorney or law firm in your state for a free case evaluation.

 How Much is Your Injury Claim Worth?